 Yes, this is a gluten-free breakfast.
 Not only are corn tortillas more authentic for this recipe, but they also make this a gluten-free recipe.
 If gluten is an issue for you, though, be sure to check that your corn tortillas are 100% corn, and certified gluten-free.

-If you prefer to use flour tortillas, or if that is what you have on hand, by all means, do use them.
+Although I do like corn tortillas, if you prefer to use flour tortillas, or if that is what you have on hand, by all means, do use them.
 Because the result will still be delicious.